-If parents have a concern about something, they should first contact the class teacher.
+If parents have a concern they should first contact the class teacher.
 To make an appointment send a note directly to the teacher or alternatively parents can contact the school office and leave a message for the teacher.
 Please do not attempt to see a teacher for detailed discussions without first arranging a suitable time, particularly before school when children are lining up, or in the afternoon after school.

-Parent/teacher interviews are arranged for all parents at midyear.
+Parent/Teacher interviews are arranged for all parents at midyear.
 At these interviews parents are given their child’s Semester 1 Report.

 Reports are sent home to parents at the end of Semester 1 and Semester 2.
-The information will relate the outcomes achieved at a given stage.
+The information will relate to the outcomes achieved at a given stage.
 All students will receive an A – E grading, except those in Kindergarten.

 The following is information from the ‘Diocesan Directions to Primary Schools in relation to reporting students’ learning’.
 This information will give parents an understanding of the A – E reporting.
 If you have any questions about this reporting please make an appointment through the school office.